2023 Russian Figure Skating Championships: World Junior Championships

-Commonly referred to as "Junior Worlds", the 2023 World Junior Championships will be held in Calgary, Canada from 27 February to 5 March 2023.
+Commonly referred to as "Junior Worlds", the 2023 World Junior Championships were held in Calgary, Canada from 27 February to 5 March 2023.
 However, on 1 March 2022, in accordance with a recommendation by the International Olympic Committee (IOC), the International Skating Union (ISU) banned figure skaters and officials from Russia from attending all international competitions due to the 2022 Russian invasion of Ukraine.

 World Championships

-The 2023 World Championships will be held in Saitama, Japan from 20 to 26 March 2023.
+The 2023 World Championships were held in Saitama, Japan from 20 to 26 March 2023.
 However, on 1 March 2022, in accordance with a recommendation by the International Olympic Committee (IOC), the International Skating Union (ISU) banned figure skaters and officials from Russia from attending all international competitions due to the 2022 Russian invasion of Ukraine.

 World Team Trophy

-The 2023 World Team Trophy will be held in Tokyo, Japan from 13 to 16 April 2023.
+The 2023 World Team Trophy was held in Tokyo, Japan from 13 to 16 April 2023.
 However, on 1 March 2022, in accordance with a recommendation by the International Olympic Committee (IOC), the International Skating Union (ISU) banned figure skaters and officials from Russia from attending all international competitions due to the 2022 Russian invasion of Ukraine.